-We'd also recommend looking at EaseUS's bundle offers, because you can often combine Data Recovery Wizard with EaseUS Todo Backup and iPhone utilities for similar prices.
+We'd also recommend looking at EaseUS's bundle offers, because you can combine Data Recovery Wizard with EaseUS Todo Backup and iPhone utilities to get a 30% discount..

 A free version of Data Recovery Wizard is available, but this is not suitable unless you only need basic functionality.
 While the free product does restore files from hard drives, SSDs and external HDDs, you don't get NAS support, remote assistance or any of its photo and video repair functionality.

 Previously EaseUS' free trial was just for 30-days and offered scanning but no actual recovery capabilities, which seemed pretty cruel.
 It appears the developers have listened to user feedback since then, as the free version now allows you to recover up to 2GB of data.

 We had a hard time squaring this free allowance on our tests, as after attempting to recover a 100MB folder on a 512MB drive just three times, our allowance was reduced to around 200MB.
 It's possible the 2GB limit may apply to the size of the drive being scanned instead of the amount of data recovered.